idstcv/ZenNAS/README.md

 The zero-shot proxies are implemented in "ZeroShotProxy/*.py".
 The evolutionary algorithm is implemented in "evolution_search.py". "analyze_model.py" prints the FLOPs and model size of the given network. "benchmark_network_latency.py" measures the network inference latency. "train_image_classification.py" implements SGD gradient training and "ts_train_image_classification.py" implements teacher-student distillation.

+## FAQ

+Q: Why it is so slow when searching with latency constraints?
+A: Most of the time is spent in benchmarking the network latency.
+We use a latency predictor in our paper, which is not released.

 ## Major Contributors